-A Colorado juvenile record expungement functions to seal your past delinquencies.
+In Colorado, juvenile record expungement is a process that seals your record of past delinquencies.
 Expungement means the record will be as if it never existed.
 It will not appear on future background checks.

 Dismissed cases are sealable right away.
 Otherwise, there is a one-year wait after probation ends.
 There is a three-year wait after parole supervision ends.